hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step2-install-krew.md

 `kubectl krew version`{{execute}}

+The installation was a big ugly, but now that you have Krew, all the other plugin installations are clean and neat.
 First and foremost, Krew is a collector of close to 84 plugins.

 `kubectl krew search | wc -l`{{execute}}